airbrake/airbrake/README.md

 To replace sensitive information sent to the Hoptoad service with [FILTERED] use #params_filters:

-    HoptoadNotifier.configure do |config|
+    Airbrake.configure do |config|
       config.api_key      = '1234567890abcdef'
       config.params_filters << "credit_card_number"
     end

-Note that, when rescuing exceptions within an ActionController method, hoptoad_notifier will reuse filters specified by #filter_parameter_logging.
+Note that, when rescuing exceptions within an ActionController method, airbrake will reuse filters specified by #filter_parameter_logging.

 Testing
 -------

-When you run your tests, you might notice that the Hoptoad service is recording notices generated using #notify when you don't expect it to.
-You can use code like this in your test_helper.rb to redefine that method so those errors are not reported while running tests.
+When you run your tests, you might notice that the Airbrake service is recording notices generated using #notify when you don't expect it to.
+You can use code like this in your test_helper.rb or spec_helper.rb files to redefine that method so those errors are not reported while running tests.

-    module HoptoadNotifier
+    module Airbrake
       def self.notify(thing)
         # do nothing.
       end